Today's Bible Reading: ACTS 10:1-12:5

 Yet a heavenly vision changed his diet and his direction.
 An angelic visitor caused an alteration.
 This divine revelation reversed his thinking.
 The Jewish dietary directives were repealed.
 What was once unclean was now edible.
 What was once considered common was now “convert-able”.
 God opened the gospel to the nations.
 The proclamation of the gospel was now permitted to the Gentiles.

-When Cornelius, an uncircumcised centurion, was converted while Peter was preaching, everything changed.
+When Cornelius, an uncircumcised Gentile centurion, was converted while Peter was preaching, everything changed.
 Now the nations could know.
 The unclean could be clean.
 The whole world became the arena for announcing the good news.
-No longer limited to the Jews, Jesus could freely be preached to every tribe, tongue, and nation.
+It was no longer limited to the Jews.
+Jesus could freely be preached to every tribe, tongue, and nation.
 All could know.
 All could be cleansed.

 Today praise God for his forever cleansing.
 Thank the Lord that for all who come to Him, He makes them clean.
 Thank Him that if you have been made clean, you will never again be unclean before Him.
 Dwell today on the fact that had Peter not received this heavenly repel and redirection the gospel would still only be proclaimed to the Jews, but now it is told to all.
 Rejoice that through Peter’s heavenly vision the gospel was made freely available to you.
 Thank the Lord that He made the gospel known to you.
 Ask Him to help you to be a messenger of the gospel to all those you daily encounter.
 It is the gospel for all, so make it known to all.